This compilation of mods is part of a larger Modlist. If this is the first time seeing the Ai Cave Modlist please check out the landing page first!

 Like I’ve already stated, we will be using Mod Organizer 2 as our mod manager because of its power and feature set.
 Basically all the information that you will need can be found in the above video.
 One thing that I did fail to mention was that you should run the “Skyrim Launcher” from MO2 using the upper right dropdown and play the game so you can get to the main menu at least once.
 This will generate the INI files needed for your profile.
 If you want to skip the explanation of how mods work in the Creation Engine (which I DON’T recommend for most of you), skip ahead to 6:53.
 You can also ignore the installation of USSEP at 11:53 if you would like as we’ll be installing it later anyway.

 Installing File Editing Tools

 Now we need to take care of the installation of a few basic tools that we’ll be needing to edit and manipulate files throughout this Modlist.
-These are 7-Zip, FFdec, and BethINI.
 I’ll explain what each of these do as we go through them.
-The overarching idea behind the grouping of these application is that they all only edit or manipulate a single file.
-They cannot load multiple and do not require access to the game’s Data folder.
+The overarching idea behind the grouping of these application is that they all only edit or manipulate single files.
+They cannot load multiple plugins and do not require access to the game’s Data folder.